FRINXrepo/docs-public/_posts/2017-01-03-elastic-search.md

 The base configuration is to use log4j socket listener for Logstash and the log4j socket appender in ODL Frinx.

-*Configure Logstash*

-We must now configure socket listener for Logstash.
+We must now configure socket listener for Logstash:

 From your logstash folder (the folder created from unpackaging the download file at the start of this guide), move into the config folder: